jsnajdar/routing/README.md

 	mvn test

-run Spring Boot (port 8080)
+run Spring Boot (port 8080) Windows users

 	mvnw spring-boot:run

+run Spring Boot (port 8080) Linux/macOS users

+	chmod +x mvnw
+	./mvnw spring-boot:run

-- macOS AArch64 users have to uncomment netty-resolver-dns-native-macos dependency in pom.xml
+**Warning: macOS users have to uncomment netty-resolver-dns-native-macos dependency in pom.xml, but still there are test fails when trying to download countries.
+But REST API is OK when run by mvnw**